kuzzleio/documentation-old/src/plugins-reference/plugins-context/constructors.md

 **Returns**

-Returns `true` if at least one filter exists in the provided index-collection pair, returns `false` otherwise
+Returns `true` if at least one filter exists in the provided index-collection pair, returns `false` otherwise.

 #### `getFilterIds`

 {{{since "1.0.0"}}}

-Retrieves filter IDs registered on an index-collection pair
+Retrieves filter IDs registered on an index-collection pair.

 **Arguments**